 In the camera’s live view, adjust the size and position of the rectangle around the area of interest, for example where you expect license plates to appear.

-You can see the number of pixels for each of the rectangle’s sides (X and Y), and decide if the values are enough for your needs.
+You can see the number of pixels for each of the rectangle’s sides, and decide if the values are enough for your needs.

 Optimize the image for traffic surveillance